qmtran/openstack-labs/lab-00/README.md

   A jumper is a simple linux machine you will use as a launching point into the lab environment.
   We will ssh into this host in order to connect to all other instances in the lab environments.
+  * :red_circle: TODO fill this out with instructions

+## Checkout your forked repository

+  * :red_circle: TODO fill this out with instructions